Vulnerability research and ActiveX controller exploitation

 It is the EBX register that is responsible, and the crash is probably happening inside a strlen function which received the 0x41414141 address (consequence of our many A’s).

-In such cases, we got two possibilites:
+In such cases, we got two possibilities:

-• Either we went too far by overflowing (in that case, we must try with a shorter payload)
+- Either we went too far by overflowing (in that case, we must try with a shorter payload)

-• Or not enough (there, we can try a longer payload and eventually fix it to avoid the crashes happening before the EIP crash by writing valid addresses instead of A’s).
+- Or not enough (there, we can try a longer payload and eventually fix it to avoid the crashes happening before the EIP crash by writing valid addresses instead of A’s).
 This is a known method in exploitation: if your program crashes before reaching the saved EIP in stack, simply fix the crash by providing the program the minimum requirement to not crash: like a random valid address.
 You do not really care what it will do with it because you know you will take control of the execution flow.

 In our case, we’re already limited by the checks in the .OCX file: we cannot go beyond 0x200 bytes.